-Public Service activities though not specifically targeting poverty-level families will have the impact of assisting families who may fall into poverty level due to added costs of child care or health care.
+Public Service activities though not specifically targeting poverty-level families will have the impact of assisting families who may fall into poverty level due to added costs of child care.

 Actions taken to develop institutional structure.
 91.220(k); 91.320(j)